vinod-kanigicherla/mmavisualize/README.md

 The all-time rankings page allows you to see the top 10 fighters for a given stat at any time since the beginning of the UFC.

-Worked on project collaboratively with @vinaykanigicherla. **I worked on the frontend while he worked on the backend.**
+Worked on project collaboratively with @vinaykanigicherla.
 ## Fighter Comparison Page with Inputs:
 ![Fighter Comparison Page with Inputs](https://github.com/vinod-kanigicherla/mmavisualize/blob/main/images/compare%20page.png)
 <br />